To schedule a visit to our Parent Center at the Wilcox Building in Swanzey, please call 357.2042 for an appointment.

 Whereas Title I targeted assistance programs only provide educational services to identified individual students, schoolwide programs allow staff in schools with high concentrations of students from low-income families to redesign their entire educational program to serve all students, improving all struactures that support student learning, and combining all resources, as allowed, to achieve a common goal.
 Schoolwide programs maximize the impact of Title I. Adopting this strategy should result in an ongoing, comprehensive plan for school improvement that is owned by the entire school community and tailored to its unique needs.

-Located in our office in the Wilcox building is the Parent Center, where parents come to borrow parenting books and learning kits, help themselves to brochures and fliers, find out about upcoming events, and attend READY! for Kindergarten classes.
+Located in our office in the Wilcox building is the Parent Center, where you can borrow parenting books and learning kits, help yourselves to brochures and fliers, find out about upcoming events, and attend READY! for Kindergarten classes.

 This free program provides training and tools for parents and caregivers of children birth to age five.
 It promotes families, schools and communities working together to nurture early learning and school readiness.
 You can contact the READY! for Kindergarten instructors at 357.2042.
 Click here for our 2018-2019 schedule of classes.